sbroenne/plugin.video.nhkworldtv/readme.md

 **Thank you Misty, awesome work!**

-The design goal for the NHK World TV plug-in is to eventually be included in the official Kodi repo and to include **only** content from the NHK World web site.
+The design goal for the NHK World TV plug-in is to eventually be included in the official Kodi repo and to include **only** content from the NHK World web site - but int hest best possible quality.
 If you like to add the other content that can be found in Best Of NHK, please feel free to clone - I will **not** accept PRs for adding content sources outside of NHK itself.

 You can install the plugin by installing the [NHK World TV Development Repo](https://github.com/sbroenne/kodirepo/tree/master/repository.sbroenne).
 The github-repo also contains the plug-in as a ZIP file if you want to download & install it without the development repo.